Skip to content

 Notification Targets

-Customize alarm rule notification targets
+Customize settings for alarm rule notification targets.

 [ Guance - Manage - Notification Targets ]